sukiwp/columns-alignment-fix-for-elementor/README.md

 This plugin will add an option that appears in the **Content** tab on every **Section** and **Inner Section** elements.
 You can toggle on/off this columsn alignment fix on every section you want.

-*This plugin won't affect the section style if the selecteed columns gap is **No Gap**.
+*This plugin won't affect the section style if the selected columns gap is **No Gap**.